 5, Tooth surface glue

 In the high-speed heavy-duty closed-gear transmission, the tooth surface lubrication is more difficult, and the meshing surface generates a local high temperature under the heavy load to bond them together.
 When the gear continues to move, it will be torn off on the softer tooth surface.
 The tearing of the groove is caused by part of the metal material.
-This failure due to the bonding and tearing of the tooth surface is called tooth surface glue.
+The failure due to the bonding and tearing of the tooth surface is called tooth surface glue.
 This failure is highly prone to occur in closed worm drives.